TNG/java-virtual-thread-benchmark/README.md

     - HikariCP does not create extra threads for each request, although it uses some background threads to manage the pool, which is not replaced with virtual threads in this benchmark.
 - We use the default settings for the connection pool and R2DBC.
   - Connection pool size: 10

+## License
+This project is licensed under the Apache License 2.0.
+For more details, please see the [LICENSE](./LICENSE) file in this repository.